How to achieve your digital insurance vision with transformative technology

 Insurance companies are taking this opportunity to digitize their workflows to meet customers’ needs.
 There are four typical approaches to digitization for insurance businesses:

-During Oliwia’s presentation, she presented the digital transformation use cases of two well-known insurance brands, Mapfre and Generali.
+During the discussion with Oliwia, she shared the digital transformation use cases of two well-known insurance brands: Mapfre and Generali.
 Generali is an example of an insurance provider that has made great use of electronic signatures.
 They saw digital signatures increase 4.5 times, which amounted to up to 76% of signatures.
 They expanded self-serve web functionality and provided additional service channels to users, including Whatsapp and chatbots.
 In some regions, Generali even enabled the remote purchase of life insurance, as well as video-inspections for vehicle and property claims.

 The use of the cloud is accelerating in the insurance industry and shifted the focus to digital experience tech, Oliwia explained.
 From customer portals to electronic signature, there are a lot of different technologies that businesses can adopt to enable a digital business model.
 The pandemic has forced insurance companies to assess priorities related to digitalization strategies.
 Particularly in a hybrid model, it’s important to create remote interactions with customers that are as empathetic as possible.

-The pandemic has accelerated the shift towards digital transformation in the insurance industry like at no other point in time.
-Providers need to embrace digital transformation strategies beyond low-impact, one-off projects.
+As digitization accelerates in the insurance industry, providers need to embrace digital transformation strategies beyond low-impact, one-off projects.
 Assessing digital maturity and adapting digital transformation strategies to meet the needs of consumers is how providers can set themselves apart from their insurance peers.
 Investing in robust digital technologies, such as e-signatures and digital identity verification, will help insurance companies foster innovation and improve the customer experiences.